Playing with glitter can be messy. Enjoying it doesn't have to be.

 Stemless wine glass (or beverage container of choice)

-Extra Fine Glitter in your favorite of color (I'm using a holographic silver)
+Extra Fine Glitter in your favorite color (I'm using a holographic silver)

 Dry erase marker (any color)